Rights and Responsibilities

-Questions regarding the student bill should be directed to the Student Services Center.
+Questions regarding the student bill should be directed to Student Financial Services.
 If you believe an error has occurred, the University must be contacted in writing within 60 days of the statement date of the first bill on which the error appeared.
 After 60 days it is presumed that there were no errors and the billing was correct.

 A $100 discount, per semester (Fall and Spring), from tuition and other costs will be applied to the student account if the specific criteria for eligibility of the discount is met and a Lute Discount Form is submitted.
-The Lute Discount Form is mailed with the Fall Student Pre-Bill Statement in July and the Spring Student Pre-Bill Statement in December.
+The Lute Discount Form is mailed with the Fall Student Pre-bill Statement in July.

-All students who have applied for graduate must have their student account paid in full before they can be cleared for graduation.
+All students who have applied to graduate must have their student account paid in full before they can be cleared for graduation.
 Students with an owing balance are required to contact the Student Financial Services for assistance.
 Transcripts and diplomas will not be released until the student account is paid in full.

 - Payment in Full: Must be made by the 25th of August for Fall Semester, the 25th of December for J-Term and the 25th of January for Spring Semester.
 Payment for summer is due the first day of Summer Term, Session One.